-Diodorus recorded that:- 'Their aspect is terrifying...They are very tall in stature, with ripling muscles under clear white skin.
-Their hair is blond, but not naturally so: they bleach it, to this day, artificially, washing it in lime and combing it back from their foreheaads.
-They look like wood-demons, their hair thick and shaggy like a horse's mane.
-Some of them are clean shaven, but others - especially those of high rank, shave their cheeks but leave a moustache that covers the whole mouth and, when they eat and drink, acts like a sieve, trapping particles of food...'
+Diodorus recorded that:- 'Their aspect is terrifying...They are very tall in stature, with rippling muscles under clear white skin.
+Their hair is blond, but not naturally so: they bleach it, to this day, artificially, washing it in lime and combing it back from their foreheads.
+They look like wood demons, their hair thick and shaggy like a horse's mane.
+Some of them are clean-shaven, but others - especially those of high rank, shave their cheeks but leave a moustache that covers the whole mouth and, when they eat and drink, acts like a sieve, trapping particles of food...'

-The Celts were fond of ornaments, gold bracelets, rings, pins, and brooches, and of beads of amber, glass, and jet.
-Their shields were the same round target which were still used used by the Highland clans at the battle of Culloden.
-Their war-chariots, which held several people at a time, were made of wicker and drawn either by two or four horses.
-They wore bronze, sometimes horned helmets, only two of which have yet been found in Britain, the horned helmet from Waterloo Bridge and the helmet from the Meryrick Collection
+The Celts were fond of ornaments, gold bracelets, rings, pins, and brooches, and beads of amber, glass, and jet.
+Their shields were the same round target that was still used by the Highland clans at the Battle of Culloden.
+Their war chariots, which held several people at a time, were made of wicker and drawn either by two or four horses.
+They wore bronze, sometimes horned helmets, only two of which have yet been found in Britain, the horned helmet from Waterloo Bridge and the helmet from the Merrick Collection

 The Celts scorned the use of armor and before about 300 B.C. preferred to fight naked.
 They were head-hunters and in battle he would sever the head of a fallen enemy and often hang it from their horse's necks.
 After battle the Celts displayed the severed heads of enemies.
 Julius Caesar describes the Brythonic Celts as dressed in leather skins and decorated with woad, a blue dye:'All the Britons dye themselves with woad, which produces a blue colour, and as a result their appearance in battle is all the more daunting.
 They wear their hair long, and shave all their bodies with the exception of their heads and upper lip'(Caesar).
 Some tattooed skin from a Scythian grave of this period suggests that the Celts may have been tattooed in blue.